JakobFrh/DS-ML_Final/READYOU.md

 ## **Step 1: Discovery** 🕵️‍♂️

-The first step involved exploring basic models that were the most accurate to use for our application.
-Therefore, we considered Logistic Regression, K-Nearest Neighbors, Decision Tree and Random Forest.
-These models showed overall poor accuracy (meaning less than 50 percent) but performed surprisingly well with extreme values such as A1 or C2.
-We experimented further with:

-- **Stop words removal:** Decreased accuracy.
-- **Lemmatization, bi-gram, and tri-gram:** Adding bi-gram to the tokenizer was the best option.
-- **Model transition:** Moving from Linear Regression to Support Vector Machine (SVM) with SVC (Support Vector Classifier) improved accuracy to 47.1%.

 To predict the difficulty of French sentences, we experimented with several basic machine learning models.
 The performance of these models was evaluated using four key metrics: **Precision, Recall, F1-Score, and Accuracy**, as shown in the table below.

 For preprocessing, we used a TF-IDF vectorizer from the sklearn package.
 Interestingly, we discovered that removing stop words actually decreased the accuracy for some models, specifically Logistic Regression and KNN.
 We found that using an n-gram range of (1, 2) yielded the best accuracy.
 Apart from this adjustment, we relied on the default parameters for our models.